Redi Kasa

-Redi Kasa (born 1 September 2001) is a professional footballer who plays as a forward for Kategoria Superiore club Egnatia.
+Redi Kasa (born 1 September 2001) is a professional footballer who plays as a forward for Kategoria Superiore club Flamurtari.
 Born in Italy, he represented Albania at youth international level.

 Career

 Kasa started his career with Italian Serie A side Parma.

 In 2020, he was sent on loan to Fermana in Serie C, where he made one league appearance, on 28 February 2021 in a 0–0 draw with Carpi.

-In 2021, Kasa signed for Bulgarian second-tier club Septemvri.
+On 28 July 2021, Kasa signed for Bulgarian second-tier club Septemvri.

 Before the second half of 2021–22, he signed for Tsarsko Selo in the Bulgarian top flight until end of the season.

+On 10 January 2023, Kasa signed for the first time in his native Albania for top tier KF Egnatia.

+On 30 August 2023, Kasa signed with Slovenian top tier NK Olimpija Ljubljana, where he made his debut in UEFA Conference League groups.

+On 14 July 2025, he signed for Kosovar top tier SC Gjilani.

+On 4 February 2026, Kasa came back to Albanian first league, in Flamurtari FC.